Daryl Wein

-Early life
+Early life and education

 Born in Los Angeles, California to Jan Sparling and Mitchell Wein, he was raised in Westport, Connecticut.
 His father worked as a creative director in advertising.
 He is Jewish.

 Wein graduated from New York University Tisch School of the Arts in 2006.
 Prior to his senior year of high school, he attended a summer film intensive at the USC School of Cinematic Arts, where he made a 16mm short film.

 Career

 In 2006, Wein co-wrote and directed Unlocked, a short psychological drama starring Olivia Thirlby executive produced by Stephen Daldry.
-It was an official selection at the Tribeca Film Festival and the Gijon International Film Festival in Spain.
+It was an official selection at the Tribeca Film Festival and the Gijón International Film Festival in Spain.

 Wein's debut feature-length film was Sex Positive, a documentary about gay hustler and AIDS activist Richard Berkowitz.
 Sex Positive was winner of the 2008 OUTFEST Grand Jury Prize for Best Documentary, and an official selection at the 2008 South by Southwest (SXSW) Film Festival, London Film Festival, Independent Film Festival of Boston, and other film festivals around the world.
 Regent Releasing distributed the film theatrically in North America.
 It has been released in 8 foreign countries, most notably at the BFI in London.
 Sex Positive was released on DVD in June 2010.

 Wein's first feature-length narrative film was Breaking Upwards (2009), starring Zoe Lister-Jones, Julie White, Peter Friedman, Olivia Thirlby and Andrea Martin.
 He co-wrote the screenplay with Peter Duchan and Lister-Jones.
 Breaking Upwards explores a young, real-life New York couple who, battling codependency, decide to intricately strategize their own break up.
 The film was shot on location in New York and Brooklyn on a budget of approximately $15,000 and lauded as an example of sweat equity in the indie film industry by the New York Times.
 Breaking Upwards premiered at the SXSW Film Festival in March, 2009.
 Wein has said the film was inspired by an open relationship he was in, where they decided to strategize their breakup over the course of a year.

 Wein is the director of the independent feature film Lola Versus (2012), his second collaboration co-written with Zoe Lister-Jones.
 Lola Versus premiered at New York's Tribeca Film Festival in April 2012.
 Distributed by Fox Searchlight Pictures, Lola Versus opened in theaters during the summer of 2012; It stars Greta Gerwig, Zoe Lister-Jones, Bill Pullman, Hamish Linklater, Debra Winger, Joel Kinnaman, and Ebon Moss-Bachrach.